How Can I Estimate The Cost To Build A Trailer?

 Some of our trailer plans require special shaping or cutting of raw materials.
 If you need to pay a vendor for water cutting, or CNC work on a part, that is certainly a cost to build a trailer.
 Look through the plans and figure out what parts you want to fabricate by someone you will need to pay.

-When needed, our trailer plans include the CAD files necessary to get parts made.
+When needed, our trailer plans include the CAD files necessary to have the special parts made.
 See the download package and read about it in the instructions.
 Send the CAD files to a vendor to get a quote.
 Check local vendors (like waterjet cutting) and online sources like we did for the parts in this trailer tongue example.

 Parts for Trailer Tongue